WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Lotty-Coupat/Kirstie-Checkin-Meetings.md

 Updates with Sowmya
 - She has been working mostly on Django and coding to create parts of the website.
-- She has set up and absic structure on how to add your stories along with the menu at the top of the page.
+- She has set up and basic structure on how to add your stories along with the menu at the top of the page.
+- She will also be starting a weekly update like this and uploading it to the Whitaker Lab Project Manager repo 😄

 ### Date: 28 April 2021